 No Treatment for Hair Regrowth

 Currently, there is no treatment available to regrow hair in patients afflicted with Taxotere-related baldness.
 Patients have sought various treatments used to regrow hair from other causes, but none of these have worked.

 In a study published in the May, 2012 journal Annals of Oncology, researchers reported on 20 French women who had received Taxotere in conjunction with other chemotherapy drugs for breast cancer treatment between 2007 and 2011.
 With one exception, none had experienced any hair loss prior to their chemotherapy regimen.
 “Treatment including vitamins, minoxidil, psoralen and ultraviolet A therapy and spironolactone proved to be ineffective,” according to the report.
 Lab tests ruled out thyroid issues or zinc or iron deficiencies in the patients.
 The report noted the “distressing psychological consequences” of the hair loss in the women’s lives.

 Having cancer is traumatic, but early treatment means the disease isn’t necessarily a death sentence.
 Permanent baldness because of Taxotere also means permanent psychological distress, a situation that can be as devastating as cancer itself.
 A 51 year old French cancer survivor and Taxotere hair loss sufferer is quoted in The Globe and Mail saying, “It’s like having ‘I am a cancer sufferer’ tattooed on your forehead.
 I look like an ugly, 80 year old man.”
-The day that every cancer patients looks forward to – the end of wearing wigs, hats and turbans to disguise baldness – does not arrive for Taxotere victims.
+The day that every cancer patients looks forward to – the end of wearing wigs, hats and turbans to disguise baldness – does not arrive for people affected by Taxotere.